+You can contact the Embassy of Montenegro in Washington, D.C. for the most current visa information.
 Montenegro’s Ministry of Foreign Affairs website contains additional contact information for its diplomatic posts in the United States.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Montenegro.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
-For further information about customs regulations, please read our Customs Information page.
+For further information about customs regulations, please read our customs information page.

 Safety and Security

 Credible information indicates terrorist groups continue plotting attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

 Demonstrations: While most demonstrations are peaceful, even demonstrations intended to be peaceful can become confrontational and potentially escalate into violence.
 Montenegrins are generally open and hospitable to visitors; however, in isolated incidents, visitors might encounter anti-foreign sentiment.